 - They must be a high school graduate who’s been employed full-time as a medical assistant in at least five of the last seven years and holds current CPR certification.

-Like the CMA, the exam is fully computerized and consists of 210 similar multiple-choice questions.
+Like the CMA, the test is fully computerized and consists of 210 similar multiple-choice questions.
 No hands-on demonstrations are required.
 Two hours are allowed to complete the test, and a pass or fail score is given at the conclusion.
 Up to four lifetime attempts are permitted.

 Maintaining certification is as easy as paying a small annual fee and submitting proof of 30 points’ worth of continuing education units in a 36-month period.
 Like the AAMA, the AMT supports medical assistants by offering online learning opportunities.